 A successful M&A transaction is a journey that begins well before closing and continues well beyond.
 Here are three things buyers and sellers should consider before the transaction.

 First is the passage of time: The operating landscape may change significantly between the time the CIM is drafted and an investment decision is made.
 This is especially true in highly regulated industries like the healthcare industry.
-For example, in June of 2019, the State of Florida enacted legislation that changes Certificate of Need (CON) requirements for certain healthcare entities.
+It is important to understand both Federal and State regulations in the healthcare industry.
+For example, the final rule for the 2021 Physician Fee Schedule, appearing in the December 10, 2020 Federal Register, outlines significant changes in pay with a magnitude last seen in 2006/07.
+Meanwhile, state laws can change significantly: One prime example is the State of Florida enacted legislation in 2019 that changes Certificate of Need (CON) requirements for certain healthcare entities.
 The new legislation sunsets CON requirements for specialty hospitals and could result in increased competition for existing providers.
-Another example would be changes in reimbursement rates which could change financial forecasts considerably.

 Second is the information gap between broad industry data and company specifics.
 Buyers should attempt to narrow the gap by validating company specific information in the CIM and supplementing the CIM with additional information on the specific business niche, potential geographic concentration, or other unique factors pertaining to the target.